Health Economic Modeling for Healthcare Markets

-Our early economic modelling and price threshold analysis services have been designed to generate important evidence at an early stage of product development:
+Our early economic modeling and price threshold analysis services have been designed to generate important evidence at an early stage of product development:

-• Early health economic modelling: Assessing the comparative clinical and economic effectiveness of our clients’ products.
-The early economic model will help to identify the key drivers of our clients’ value proposition at an early stage to optimize the price of the product, inform subsequent research studies and collect the most relevant data to support the economic models and product value proposition.
+• Early health economic modeling: Assessing the comparative clinical and economic effectiveness of our clients’ products.
+The early economic model will help to identify the key drivers of our clients’ value proposition at an early stage to optimize the price of the product, inform subsequent research studies, and collect the most relevant data to support the economic models and product value proposition.

 • Threshold analysis will help to identify the minimum level of effectiveness and maximum product price that will ensure the product is cost-effective compared to competitors.
 It will also enable our clients to identify the optimal price for their products using a value-based pricing system and to invest further in the best products with the highest return on investment.